matracey/GTAO_Booster_PoC/README.md

 ## PoC that fixes two GTA Online bugs and drastically improves load times for all systems

-Original work by tostercx, massive thanks to them
+Original work by [tostercx](https://github.com/tostercx), massive thanks to them

 All addresses are found at run time so that it works on all platforms

-While chances are low, modifying your game while in online mode might get your account suspended, use at your own risk!
+While chances are low, modifying your game might get your account suspended, **use at your own risk!**

 Inject the dll found in [releases](https://github.com/QuickNET-Tech/GTAO_Booster_PoC/releases) with a DLL injector of your choice and then just head online
 NOTE : You can inject whenever you want as long as GTA5.exe is running and before you've started to head online